Frank Zappa: Frank Zappa Meets the Mothers of Prevention (Barking Pumpkin)

 As I've grown older, as I've checked out more of Frank's body of work, my opinions have become more varied and hopefully nuanced.
 Something I didn't see at the time, and is easier to view in hindsight, is that Sheik Yerbouti for me now is an approximate marker for when I think Frank's work takes a turn for the ugly.
 It's not a hard and fast point where I think it happens, there are signs on earlier records.
 SY has varying degrees of homophobia and (probably more notably) misogyny that would come more to the surface in subsequent records.

 Frank was nothing if not self-promoting and driven.
 I'm tempted to write that he was also supremely self-important, except he really was a vital artist at one time.
-That wouldn't be entirely bluster.
+That wasn't entirely bluster.
 What I do believe though was that he, by the time of this record (1985) had largely lost the ability to be self-critical.
 I think he really failed to see why his earlier records were significantly better than this, grungier they may be.
 I think he failed to recognize, or at least underplayed, the importance of particular musicians on his music.
 There's nobody on playing on here that approaches the flexibility and humor brought by George Duke or Napoleon Murphy Brock.
 His choice of players sounds increasingly robotic as he headed into the 1980s: Tinseltown Rebellion, You Are What You Is, Them Or Us, The Man From Utopia, this.

 And then there's the Synclavier.
 He seemed to love his Synclavier, which I'd expect he would considering the six figures the thing cost.
 Now he had a device that made music that truly was robotic.
 The music he produced on it initially sounded startling, but to my ears has not weathered well.
 His sampled remixes of voices from the Senate hearings on "Porn Wars" is more annoying than anything.
 The Synclavier, cutting edge technology at the time, now makes this sound dated.
 And, I don't know if the technology even exists to transfer the data to MIDI format.
 Assuming his or anyone else's even works any longer, it's more outdated than a crumhorn now.